-Before you start bootcamp at our campus, you’ll complete two weeks of mandatory at-home learning that we call Unit One.
-This work provides the foundation for the bootcamp lessons and covers fundamentals that all successful developers need to know:
+Before you start the bootcamp classroom sessions, you’ll complete mandatory at-home pre-work we call Unit One.
+This work provides the foundation for the bootcamp lessons and covers fundamentals that all successful developers need to know.

 "In the Michigan market, there are a lot of .NET roles; my experience at Grand Circus has put me in the position to start in IT and as long as I am persistent in my self-development— I can grow into more senior positions."

 — Jonathan Mallinga